Dr. Colin Milligan

 - Work and Learning at the Boundaries of Knowledge: this project looked specifically at self-regulated learning practices in the financial services sector, delivering three peer-reviewed publications and qualitative and quantitative instruments, all of which can be found on the outputs page for the project.

 - Professional Learning in MOOCs (pl-mooc): a study funded by the Bill and Melinda Gates Foundation exploring the relationship between design and learner behaviour in an edX MOOC.
 Visit the PL-MOOC pages to see the findings, recommendations and outputs of this project.
-A first research paper has been published in IRRODL with second published in The Internet and Higher Education and a third accepted for IRRODL in late 2016.
+A first research paper has been published in IRRODL with second published in The Internet and Higher Education and a third published in IRRODL in late 2016.
 A practitioner focused paper: Designing MOOCs for Professional learners: tools and patterns to encourage self-regulated learning was published in eLearning Papers in 2015.
 We also looked at a Coursera MOOC entitled ‘Introduction to Data Science’.
 Two papers from that study have been published, one highlighting the importance of context (published in Computers & Education), and a second qualitative study (published in The Internet & Higher Education) exploring the self-regulated learning of these MOOC participants.

 - Our work on MOOCs began with SRL-MOOC, a study that explored the learning practices of learners in connectivist massive open online courses.
 See a blog post (and another) about this, and a presentation at EARLI.
 The study was one of the very first to explore MOOC learning and generated a widely cited paper available online from JOLT: Patterns of engagement in connectivist MOOCs.